shayanekat/BigMapNav/README.md

 - 02/10/2020 : Fixed Collisions.
 Next step is adding textures

-- 03/08/2020 : Succefully added player's sprites walls texture and background texture. also added framerate display
+- 03/08/2020 : Succefully added player's sprites walls texture and background texture.
+Also added framerate display

+- 04/08/2020 : added new python file for level design.
+Set different levels as floors and exit points as stairs.
+Also cleared the code to be more readable.